-SLI Year in Review – Two Shocks and Many Uncertainties
+SLI Year in Review – A Bare-Knuckle Ride

 The Savigny Luxury Index lurched from crisis to crisis throughout the year, ending up bruised but not battered at the same level as the beginning of 2014.
 This was in sharp contrast to the MSCI World Index (‘MSCI’), which gained 16 percent over 2014.
 It has been a tough year for the luxury sector, which has been hammered by the slowdown of China, unrest in the Ukraine, protests in Hong Kong and currency headwinds.

 We revisited our SLI to decide whether or not to include some cosmetics companies, a sector which we had largely ignored in previous years on the grounds that the category was essentially sold wholesale and was prone to discounting.
 We looked at a number of beauty groups but only three really stood out in terms of size and focus: L’Oréal, Coty and Estée Lauder.

 2012 was the arena of a fierce wrestling match between largely positive corporate results and hesitant economic news.
 A nail-biting five rounds were fought over which no clear winner was declared until the last round: the SLI won three rounds to two, rising 24 percent over the year, outperforming the MSCI by almost 12 percentage points.

 With contributions from Ceci Guicciardi, Brand & Commercial